Heatmap Layout

 geom_tile(aes(fill = value), color = "black", width = 0.9, height = 0.9)

-You can use external packages like ggrastr or ggfx to rasterize the heatmap body.
-Additionally, ggfx offers many image filters that can be applied to ggplot2 layers.
+Additionally, You can use external packages like ggrastr or ggfx to rasterize the heatmap body.

 ggheatmap(small_mat, filling = FALSE) +